mongock/flamingock-docs/site/v1/cli/cli.md

 -----------------------------
 # Considerations
 #### appJar parameter
 The application uber jar (`--appJar` or `-aj`) is one of the mandatory parameters in all the operations(at least those operations interacting with the migration classes, `@ChangeUnit` and `@ChangeLog`).
-The Mongock CLI takes the migration classes, the dependencies and the runner builder from it.
+The Flamingock CLI takes the migration classes, the dependencies and the runner builder from it.

-#### Mongock version in your application
+#### Flamingock version in your application
-Mongock CLI requires the application to be upgraded to Mongock version 5.
+Flamingock CLI requires the application to be upgraded to Flamingock version 5.

 <!-- #### Professional operations

 There are some  operations labeled with <span class="professional">PRO</span>.
-This means it's a professional operation that requires the jar application to use the professional Mongock.
-Visit [this section](/v1/professional) to use Mongock professional in your application. -->
+This means it's a professional operation that requires the jar application to use the professional Flamingock.
+Visit [this section](/v1/professional) to use Flamingock professional in your application. -->